Maerih/maerih.github.io/_posts/2025/2025-26-09-VBA-BAZOKA.md

 ### Advanced Attack Scenarios

-More sophisticated attackers enhance this technique with additional features:

-vb

 > Stay tuned for Part 2, where we'll dive into even more clever ways macros get the job done!
 {: .prompt-tip }